luc-vocab/gc/README.md

 However I occasionally still felt dizziness.
 In October of 2011, I had ocasional dizziness and semi-permanent headaches again.
 This time, I experienced pain when chewing which clearly pointed to an issue with the jaw and especially jaw muscles.
 In march 2012, I went to see a dentist in Hong Kong who made another type of mouthguard, and eventually put tooth fillings on my back teeth to attempt to remediate a malocclusion problem.
 This had a beneficial impact.
+The dentist mentioned that night-time bruxism is extremely challenging to control, that it may be caused by stress, but may become habitual and persist even after the stress stimulus is removed.

 In September 2012, I purchased the Grind Care device which detects night-time bruxism and attemps to condition you out of it by triggering a small electric shock.
 It's a very well made very compact device which you wear at night around your neck.